deep-mm/About-Me/site/content/posts/good-repo.md

 ## Citation

 The Citation file lists down the contributors of the repository that one can utilize when adding this repository as a citation in any research paper where it has been referenced.
-This ensures that the repository has been cited currently and all the contributors are rightfully given credit.
+This ensures that the repository has been cited correctly and all the contributors are rightfully given credit.

 ## Issues